IQTLabs/secure-bioinformatics-reuse/README.md

 - Can useful dynamic analysis be performed during nextflow pipeline runs?
 If so, how can this dynamic analysis be done, and what does the analysis show?
-- What security vulnerabilites does Aura identify in recent bioinformatics repositories?
-Do the charactierics of vulnerabilities in bioinformatics Python packages differ from Python packages in general?
+- What security vulnerabilities does Aura identify in recent bioinformatics repositories?
+Do the characterizes of vulnerabilities in bioinformatics Python packages differ from Python packages in general?